 Then in May, 2013, we lost Evi -- our sailing grandmother -- to the Tasman Sea when she and six other people sailed the 70-foot wooden schooner, the Nina from Opua, New Zealand towards Newcastle, Australia.
 They left too soon and met hurricane winds.
 "We're on bare poles which way do we go?"
-Those were the last words we heard from Evi when she called New Zealand weatherman Bob McDavitt.
+Those were the last words we heard from Evi when she called New Zealand weatherman Bob McDavitt from their Satellite phone.
 One year later, in May 2014, we came to terms that Evi hadn't marooned on an island like Gilligan.
 Her son, hosted a memorial in Boulder, Colorado and served ice cream for breakfast, lunch and dinner in honor of his mother.
 Some of us even took off our bras, since that invention was something Evi deemed useless.

 Now that Evi was gone, I told myself, it's time to print our blog.
 But life got busy.
 Both Maya and Kai became serious about their sports, running and fencing and our life on the boat slowly dissolved into a memory.
 Maya successfully banned plastic bottles from her school, perhaps inspired by the mounds of garbage we encountered at sea.
 Kai, too, has grown into himself.
 He's solid as a rock and just recently finished 8th in the country in fencing in the Junior Olympics.
 They both kiteboard with Tim when the Columbia River warms up.
 I turned 50 and skied across Finland.
 Maya and I went to Peru one summer, then China the next.
 Kai and I journeyed to England and France for fencing events.
 All this positive activity made me feel better about our decision to stop sailing.